kjboost/Final-Project-Competition-Advanced-LLM-Course-2025---Analysis-and-Improvements/README.md

 ---

 ## Results
-These improvements led to measurable performance gains, resulting in a 9th place ranking and selection as an outstanding participant.
+These improvements led to consistent performance gains across previously weak domains.

+As a result, I achieved 9th place in the competition and was selected as an outstanding participant.

 ---